Murdoch private eye targeted U.S. hedge fund boss

 A spokesman said Claridges had no comment.

-The News International spokesperson added: “There is a public interest defence available for any potential breach of the Data Protection Act and you do not have the information necessary to make any judgement on specific cases.
+The News International spokesperson added: “There is a public interest defense available for any potential breach of the Data Protection Act and you do not have the information necessary to make any judgment on specific cases.
 We are not in a position to comment on a specific case.”

 Reporting By Mark Hosenball; Editing by Leslie Gevirtz